Thielith/Fraymakers-Better-Character-Template/better-character-template/README.md

 ## Credits / Thanks
-- Thielith - Current maintainer
+- Thielith - Current maintainer.
-- gaming.__ - For letting me absorb their own Better Template into this one
+- gaming.__ - For letting me absorb their own Better Template into this one.
+- Whimz - For giving good feedback.